pbj-writes/hugo_portfolio/content/blog/2024-02-07-tri_finally_makes_sense.md

 ## West Point Triathlon

 <p>This time I was able to borrow a friend's old steel road bike.
 I had one tri under my belt.
 And I ws going to kick some major Army ass.
-One element that I vastly underestimated was the open water swim.
-I struggled mightily in a pool swim lane, and I was absolutely demolished.
+One element that I vastly underestimated was the open-water swim.
+I struggled mightily in a pool swim lane, and open water was much worse.
+I was utterly demolished.
 I finished 528/547.
-I was slapped and hit and swallowing loads of water.
+I was slapped and hit and swallowed loads of water.
 At one point I gave up and did some backstroke.
 At least 2-3 waves behind me were catching up and passing me.
 I was demoralized, but I crawled out of the lake and kept going.</p>

 <p>My first transition was also a disaster, but I got on the bike and did a lot better than the swim.
-I blazed through my second transition, and actually kicked a little butt on the run.
+I blazed through my second transition and actually kicked a little butt on the run.
 Overall, I did NOT kick major Army ass. 🤡

 ## Train, Train, Train